ncatlab/nlab-content/pages/3/5/0/1/1053/content.md

 $$\text{have cake},\text{have cake}\vdash \text{have cake}
 \wedge \text{eat cake}$$

-which by left contraction (duplication of inputs) yields
+which by left contraction (duplication of inputs) in classical logic yields

 $$\text{have cake}\vdash\text{have cake}\wedge\text{eat cake}$$

 Linear logic would disallow the contraction step and treat
 $\text{have cake},\text{have cake}\vdash A$ as explicitly
 meaning that _two_ slices of cake yield $A$.
-Disallowing contraction then corresponds to the fact that we can't turn one slice of cake into two (more's the pity).
+Disallowing contraction then corresponds to the fact that we can't turn one slice of cake into two (more's the pity), so you can\'t have your cake and eat it too.

++--{: .query}
+Lynn, I can\'t believe that you shied away from the punchline!  ---Toby =--

 Linear logic was introduced in \[1\].
 Although it is usually presented in terms of inference rules, it was